ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

 1. Why did the software engineer go broke?
-Because he lost his domain in a DDoS attack.
+Because he lost his domain in a cyber attack!

-2. Why did the cyber security expert bring a ladder to work?
+2. Why did the computer go to the doctor?
+Because it had a virus!
-Because he wanted to scale the firewall!

-3. Why don't programmers like nature?
+3. Why do programmers prefer dark mode?
+Because it's easier on the "i"s!
-Because they prefer to stay inside their comfort zone.

-4. Why did the software developer go broke at the casino?
-Because he kept betting on a binary outcome!
+4. Why did the developer go broke?
+Because he lost his credit card in a phishing attack!

 [
-Sat Feb 10 01:04:54 UTC 2024
+Sun Feb 11 01:11:41 UTC 2024
  ]